Road Trip to Key West

 Closer to Cuba than to the U.S. mainland, and still proudly preserving the anarchic spirit of a place that was founded by pirates, Key West (pop.
-22,463) is definitely a world unto itself.
-The main drag, Duval Street, has been overrun by tacky souvenir shops, but the rest of Key West is still a great place for aimless wandering.
+24,565) is definitely a world unto itself.
+The main drag, Duval Street, has been overrun by tacky souvenir shops, bars, eateries, and art galleries.
+The rest of Key West is also still a great place for aimless wandering.

-Just a block from the official Mile Zero end of US-1, one of Key West’s most popular stops is the Hemingway Home (907 Whitehead St., 305/294-1136, daily 9am-5pm, $13), an overgrown mansion on Hwy-A1A, where the burly writer produced some of his most popular works, including To Have and Have Not and For Whom the Bell Tolls.
-Writing in a small cabin connected to the main house by a rope bridge, and spending his nights in the roughneck bar (428 Greene St., originally called Sloppy Joe’s, now known as Captain Tony’s) that still survives, “Papa” Hemingway lived in Key West for about 10 years until his divorce in 1940, when he moved to Havana.
+Just a block from the official Mile Zero end of US-1, one of Key West’s most popular stops is the Ernest Hemingway Home & Museum (907 Whitehead St., 305/294-1136, 9am-5pm daily, $15), an overgrown mansion on Hwy-A1A, where the burly writer produced some of his most popular works, including To Have and Have Not and For Whom the Bell Tolls.
+Writing in a small cabin connected to the main house by a rope bridge, and spending his nights in the roughneck Capt.
+Tony’s Saloon (428 Greene St., originally called Sloppy Joe’s), “Papa” Hemingway lived in Key West in the late 1920s and 1930s, and owned this home from 1931 until his death in 1961.

 A half mile away, at Whitehead and South Streets, a brightly painted buoy marks the “Southernmost Point in the USA”; next to this is the Southernmost House.
-(There’s also a Southernmost Motel.)
+(There’s also a Southernmost Beach Resort.)

 At the other end of Duval Street, one place you ought to go—especially if you can time it to be there around sunset—is Mallory Square, which faces west across the Gulf of Mexico and the open Caribbean Sea.
-Street performers juggle and play music on the broad, brick-paved plaza all day and much of the night.
-This historic waterfront area is lined by old warehouses and the Mel Fisher Maritime Museum (200 Greene St., daily, $12.50), which displays many millions of dollars worth of jewels, silver, and gold recovered from a pair of 17th-century Spanish shipwrecks.
+Street performers juggle and play music on the broad, brick-paved plaza as evening approaches.
+This historic waterfront area is lined by old warehouses and the Mel Fisher Maritime Museum (200 Greene St., daily, $16), which displays many millions of dollars’ worth of jewels, silver, and gold recovered from a pair of 17th-century Spanish shipwrecks.

 Amid the tourist clutter, Key West holds a range of fabulous restaurants, enough to suit all tastes and budgets.
-Capturing the eccentric Key West spirit for over 20 years, kid-friendly Camille’s (1202 Simonton St., 305/296-4811) serves crisp waffles, sandwiches, and delicious dinners every day.
+Capturing the eccentric Key West spirit for over 20 years, the kid-friendly but a little kinky Camille’s (1202 Simonton St., 305/296-4811) serves crisp waffles, wraps, and delicious dinners every day.
 For a memorable dinner, Antonia’s (615 Duval St., 305/294-6565) has truly excellent Italian food: great fresh pastas, perfect lasagnas, and awesome grilled meats.
-But for a real taste of Key West, you can’t beat B.O.’s Fish Wagon (801 Caroline St., 305/294-9272), a ramshackle fish stand a block from the water and three blocks north of Duval—soft-shell crab and oyster po’boys, fresh mahi fish-and-chips, cold beer, and frequent live blues bands make this a great place to soak up Key West’s party-hardy-at-the-end-of-the-world ambience.
+But for a real taste of Key West, you can’t beat B.O.’s Fish Wagon (801 Caroline St., 305/294-9272), a ramshackle fish stand a block from the water and three blocks north of Duval—fried cracked conch and onion rings, fresh fish-of-the-day sandwiches, cold beer, and frequent live blues bands make this a great place to soak up Key West’s “party-hardy-at-the-end-of-the-world” ambience.

 Key West is the end of the Overseas Highway, but it’s not the end of the sightseeing opportunities, so if you don’t want to turn around and head home just yet, you don’t have to.
-You can board a sunset cruise, or take a seaplane tour of historic Fort Jefferson, a photogenic 150-year-old fortress and prison located on an island in Dry Tortugas National Park, 68 miles west of Key West.
+You can board a quick cruise, or take a seaplane tour or day-long guided tour on the Yankee Freedom III (800/634-0939, $180 per person) across the Caribbean to historic Fort Jefferson, a photogenic 150-year-old fortress and prison located on an island in Dry Tortugas National Park, 68 mi (109 km) west of Key West.
 Prisoners held here included the hapless doctor Samuel Mudd, who set the broken leg of Lincoln assassin John Wilkes Booth.